 Men who receive hormone therapy for prostate cancer may experience symptoms of hormone deprivation.
 This is because hormone therapy lowers levels of testosterone and other male sex hormones called androgens.
 Although hormone therapy helps treat the cancer, it causes the symptoms discussed below.

-Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
-Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.
+Relieving side effects is an important part of cancer care and treatment.
+This is called symptom management, palliative care, or supportive care.
+Talk with your health care team if you experience any new symptoms or changes in symptoms.

 A lack of testosterone causes the following symptoms:

 - Thinning of the bones, called osteoporosis

 - Erectile dysfunction, which is a problem with having or maintaining an erection

 Men without prostate cancer may also have these symptoms as part of aging.
 In men without prostate cancer, treatments to raise testosterone levels can help relieve these symptoms.
 Because testosterone helps prostate cancer grow, these treatments are not an option for men with prostate cancer.

 Men who have received androgen ablation therapy have a higher risk of developing osteoporosis.
 Androgen ablation therapy is treatment to stop the production of testosterone.
 Options include medications to stop the body from producing testosterone or a surgery called orchiectomy to remove the testicles.

 Most research on osteoporosis has focused on preventing this condition in women because it is more common in women.
 Doctors are studying if osteoporosis treatments should be different for men because men's hormone levels are different.